chicago-banner

 Encourage the kids to enjoy the great outdoors during the warmer months with a refreshing bike ride around the city.
 Pedal leisurely along the waterfront, throughout Millennium Park, or along the 26 miles of gorgeous trails that wind around the lakefront.
 It’s also a great activity that teens can pursue independently, giving them some “alone time” amidst a family vacation.

 Chicago is also a shopper’s paradise.
 Whether they’re on a tight budget or have some cash to spend, teens will love the chance to explore Chicago’s amazing shopping districts.
-Heck, even window-shopping alone can be a real treat!
+Even window shopping alone can be a real treat!
 From the Magnificent Mile and its unique mix of high-end couture and fast fashion to the more traditional offerings of the Water Tower Place Mall, there’s a store to suit every taste.

-Many of these teen-friendly Chicago attractions are included on our pass.
+Many of these teen-friendly Chicago attractions are included on Go City® Chicago passes.
 Choose as you go from dozens of top attractions and save on combined admission vs. paying at the gate.
+Discover our full line-up of Chicago attractions from 360 CHICAGO to the Architecture River Cruise.

 Continue reading